-Absolutists believe that there is one universal truth about right and wrong that applies across people and situations.
-They believe that there is one best way to be ethical and that we should all follow it (Sun of Absolutism).
+Absolutists believe that there is one universal truth about right and wrong that applies across time, people and situations.
+They believe that there’s one best way to be ethical and that we should all follow it (Sun of Absolutism).

 Why a Sun?

 A Sun provides the source of natural light that many seek out.
-The Sun represents the Absolutist’s idea that what’s right is to be discovered (e.g. through human reason, spirituality/religion, etc), and that there is one universal standard of what’s right.
-They believe that this one correct standard should be applied consistently across people and situations.
-Absolutists think that there is a universal truth about what’s right, regardless of different customs and opinions.
-They believe that morals may differ, but that there is one truth that should guide us all.
+The Sun represents the Absolutist’s idea that what’s right is to be discovered (e.g., through human reason, spirituality/religion, etc.), and that there’s one universal standard of what’s right.
+They believe that this one correct standard should be applied consistently across time, people and situations.
+Absolutists think that there’s a universal truth about what’s right, regardless of different customs and opinions.
+They believe that morals may differ, but that there’s one truth that should guide us all.
 They may live by some of these sayings: “One path to the truth”, “The truth is out there”, or “There is one right way.”

 Sun’s Strengths:

 Some things seem to be clearly right or wrong regardless of preference, culture or context.
-These are things that many feel we should not be open to or tolerate (e.g. child abuse, sexism, slavery).
+These are things that many feel we should not be open to or tolerate (e.g., child abuse, genocide, sexism, slavery).
 Consistent measures of right or wrong allow us to have concrete ways to critique ourselves, critique others and resolve differences.
-These consistent measures also allow us to assess our moral progress (e.g. women now have the right to vote in many places, which is progress).
+These consistent measures also allow us to assess our moral progress (e.g., women now have the right to vote in many places, which is moral progress).

 Sun’s Challenges:

 In their efforts to consistently apply one standard of truth about what’s right, Absolutists may not be as open to other views that may have a piece of the truth.
-For example “be honest” sounds like a good universal character trait to consistently apply.
-However, it may be right to lie if it could save a child from an abusive person (e.g. “I do not know where they went” when you actually do know, but you lie to protect the child).
-Therefore, considering other opinions and questioning our standards can be helpful.
+For example “don’t lie” sounds like a good universal principle to consistently apply regardless of the situation.
+However, it may be right to lie if it could save a child from an aggressive and abusive person (e.g., saying “I do not know where Joey went” when you actually do know where Joey went, but you lie to protect Joey from being found by an abusive adult).
+Therefore, considering other viewpoints and questioning our standards can be helpful.
 We can become open to different ways of viewing the world and get beyond imposing one narrow way of reasoning.
-Absolutism may stop us from considering multiple reasonable approaches and balancing out their pros and cons.
+Absolutism may stop us from considering multiple reasonable approaches and balancing out the pros and cons of those different approaches.

 Sun’s Theoretical Background: